LaserWeb/deprecated-LaserWeb1/README.md

 ## Changelog

+* 4 Jan 2016: Added working S?? support to the 3D viewer's Gcode parser to show the laser intensity on the 3D viewer - screenshot below
 * 31 Dec 2015: Working Javascript/PaperScript based Raster to GCODE code committed - long way from a fully support Raster Engraving solution, but thats the first most major step done:  See detailed implementation log on https://github.com/openhardwarecoza/LaserWeb/issues/32
 * 30 Dec 2014: Added a parametric Tabbed Box Generator based on http://ingegno.be/Manuals/openjscad/boxmaker.html
 * 30 Dec 2015: Added a parametric Gear Generator based on hessmer.org/gears/InvoluteSpurGearBuilder.html